-Qualifying Requirement
+Qualifying Requirements

-To be considered for recognition, your club must have either 20 members or a net growth of at least five new members as of June 30.
+To be considered for recognition, your club must either have 20 members or a net growth of at least five new members as of June 30.
+Transfer members do not count toward this total until their membership has been paid and is current in their new club, at which point they will be considered a renewing member.